Janet Eaton-Smith, M.Ed., Vice President of Athletics

-Janet Eaton was named Lourdes University’s first full-time Athletics Director in July of 2018.
+Janet Eaton-Smith was named Lourdes University’s first full-time Athletics Director in July of 2018.
 In the summer of 2021, she was promoted to Vice President of Athletics.

 She has been responsible for three new sports, men’s and women’s tennis as well as women’s wrestling, along with resurrecting the track program.
 In addition, she has aggressively pursued sponsorship opportunities within the community, forming numerous new partnerships.
 She has also greatly increased the Lourdes athletic department’s fundraising and has worked to secure grants for facility improvements.